 Brescia University will reimburse MSW graduates who pass the ASWB licensing examination, up to $230.
 Students should take the examination as soon as they are eligible, as determined by the state where they will practice.

-Brescia University’s Master of Social Work program is in candidacy status with the Council on Social Work Education.
+Brescia University’s Master of Social Work program was granted initial accreditation for 4 years from the Council on Social Work Education.